GStreamer/gstreamer/manual-index.md

 cost of greater complexity, writing new applications is not always easy.

-This guide is intended to help you understand the GStreamer framework (version 1.9.0.1) so you can develop applications based on it.
+This guide is intended to help you understand the GStreamer framework so you can develop applications based on it.
 The first chapters will focus on development of a simple audio player, with much effort going into helping you understand GStreamer concepts.
 Later chapters will go into more advanced topics related to media playback,